Sakura Wars (1996 video game): Release

 Sakura Wars was first announced at a special Sega presentation in 1995 for release in April 1996.
 The game's unique blend of genres and styles resulted in it being labelled as a new genre dubbed "dramatic adventure" in its marketing.
 Because of the greatly increased amount of content—particularly the amount of voice acting Hiroi wanted to include—the release date was delayed several months at his insistence, and the game was expanded from a single disc to a two-disc release.
 To meet the new release date, the developers worked long hours and sometimes through the night.
 Several pieces of finished content needed to be cut to make the release date.
 Sakura Wars was released on September 27, 1996.
 It was reprinted on June 20, 1997, and released as a budget title on February 11, 1998.

-A port for the Dreamcast was released on May 25, 2000, and a version for i-mode mobile devices was released on December 18, 2006.
+A port for the Dreamcast was released on May 25, 2000 and was developed by M2, and a version for i-mode mobile devices was released on December 18, 2006.
 It was ported with its sequel to the PlayStation Portable (PSP) and released on March 9, 2006.
 The game was also ported to multiple Microsoft Windows operating platforms.
 It was released for Windows 95 and Windows 98 systems on August 18, 2000, and for Windows ME and Windows 2000 on February 20, 2003.
 Because of the game's size, these versions were released on multiple CD-ROMs.
 A DVD-ROM version was released for Windows 2000, Windows XP and Windows Vista on January 25, 2007.

 ASCII Corporation also published two companion guide books for the Saturn release: Sakura Wars Official Guide: Battle Story on December 6, 1996, and Sakura Wars Official Guide: Romance Story on January 9, 1997; both were revised for the Dreamcast release and published by Enterbrain on June 3, 2000.

 While Hiroi wanted a Western release for the game, Sakura Wars was not released in English regions.
 The game's PSP port was scheduled for the North American market, but it was cancelled after Sony classified it as a text novel.
 Efforts at localizing the series were not undertaken due to Sega's uncertainty over whether the game's blend of genres would find a large enough audience in the West to be profitable.
 The PC version was twice licensed for release outside Japan; a Chinese version was released in Taiwan and mainland China by Dysin Interactive on August 17, 2001 and a Russian translation was published by Akella on January 11, 2006; it was the first Sakura Wars title to be localized into a European language.
 In 2019, an English fan translation project for Sakura Wars led by C.J.
 Iwakura and Noah Steam was completed and made available on the internet as an unofficial patch.